 The most famous beaches on the Greek island of Mykonos are known for their round-the-clock partying rather than their golden sands.
 But 8km away is Elia, arguably the most beautiful beach on the island.
 Head here to recuperate after the night before, or just to enjoy the traditional vibe, relaxed charm and immaculate sands.

 The lively beach resort of Mondello is a Sicilian institution.
-Technically an outer suburb Palermo, it’s easily accessible on frequent buses from the city and airport, the sand here is so fine it squeaks between your toes.
+Technically an outer suburb of Palermo, it’s easily accessible on frequent buses from the city and airport.
+The sand here is so fine it squeaks between your toes.
 It’s a great place for people-watching in the summer when the island’s beautiful people head here to top up their tan.
-Pastel-coloured cabins and art nouveau buildings add to the charm.
+Pastel-coloured cabins, gelato and art nouveau buildings add to the charm.

 If you’re looking for something a little quieter and unspoiled by development, then he Greek island of Kythnos is still under the radar when it comes to foreign tourism.
 Just 2-3 hours from Athens on the ferry, Kythnos is usually bypassed by visitors heading straight for the more popular islands in the Cyclades.
 Best reached by water taxi, the unusual Kolona beach has yellow gold sand with double the waves lapping its shore between the mainland and islet of Agio Loukas.